 I briefly mentioned over the weekend that I bought a car.
 On Friday, I did very little shopping.
 I did most of my shopping online on Thursday night, but on Friday I steered clear of the mall and the stores surrounding the mall (like my all-time favorite, Target.)
 I did buy a car, though.
 That’s a pretty big purchase, even if it didn’t contribute that much to the local economy.
 It helped my brother, at least.
+If you are looking to purchase a new car, but are not sure which one to get, maybe looking into a company like one sure insurance could benefit you to find the best/latest trends in the motor industry this year.
+They also aim to help you make a better decision and save money.

 My Saturn was a 2001, and I bought it in 2002.
 At that time, I was still somewhat new out of college, and I rolled one loan into a new loan for the Saturn.
 It was such a bad financial decision on my part (rolling a loan into a loan.)
 I paid that loan off 5 years ago last week.
 Apparently Thanksgiving week is a popular time for me to buy a car.
 This was the third car I bought over Thanksgiving week.